 Tango offers diverse delights for various tastes and fascinating paradoxes for debate, but it is uncontroversial that the best and most essential of tango’s gifts is the experience of what we call “The Embrace”.

-Those who have experienced a sublime tango embrace are both blessed and cursed.
+Those who have experienced a real sublime Argentine Tango embrace are both blessed and cursed.
 They are blessed know that it is possible to feel two bodies as if they are one, and to know that there is a way to physically manifest unconditional love.
 They are cursed to yearn mightily for this precious experience, which they cannot make alone, neither by will nor skill.

 Those who have never experienced this embrace are also cursed and blessed.
 They are cursed in that they cannot figure out what their teacher is so desperate to elicit or why they are less desired dancers than others who appear roughly equivalent.
 They are blessed in that they cannot miss what they have not savored, or cannot indeed imagine.
 They have never fallen from its grace.